mne-tools/mne-cpp/doc/gh-pages/pages/learn/headmonitoring.md

 1. Enter the HPI coil frequencies.
 You can add and remove new Frequencies, but keep in mind to only add used ones.

-2. Choose if you want to Signal Space Projection (`SSP`) or `Compensators`.
+2. Choose if you want to use Signal Space Projection (`SSP`) or `Compensators`.

 3. If you don't know how your coils and frequencies are ordered, do an initial frequency ordering by pressing `Order coil frequencies`.

 4. Do an initial HPI fit or enable continuous HPi fitting.
 Make sure you have started the measuring pipeline via the play button first.
-After the first succesfull fit the average head shoul appear in the 3D View.
+After the first succesfull fit the average head should appear in the 3D View.

 4. The `Fitting errors` in mm are shown for each coil and in form of an average over all coils.
 The error is calculated as the distance between the estimated HPI coil and the digitized HPI positions.